VCU School of Medicine

-The Virginia Commonwealth University School of Medicine is the medical school of Virginia Commonwealth University, a public research university in Richmond, Virginia.
+The Virginia Commonwealth University School of Medicine is the medical school of Virginia Commonwealth University, a public research university in Richmond, Virginia, United States.
 It is the largest and second oldest medical school in Virginia.
 The school traces its beginnings to the 1838 opening of the medical department of Hampden–Sydney College, which in 1854 became an independent institution known as the Medical College of Virginia (MCV).
 In 1968, MCV joined with the Richmond Professional Institute to form Virginia Commonwealth University.
 The School of Medicine is one of six schools on VCU's MCV Campus, which includes the VCU Medical Center and Children's Hospital of Richmond at VCU.

 Located on VCU's MCV Campus in Richmond, the medical school offers dozens of master's, doctoral, and interdisciplinary programs in addition to the M.D. degree, postdoctoral research, and residency training opportunities.
 The Virginia BioTechnology Research Park in Richmond gives faculty and students an incubator to grow bioscience companies and research programs.

 With more than 300 basic science investigators, the School of Medicine accounts for more than half of VCU's sponsored research awards and more than 85 percent of the university's National Institutes of Health funding.

 The medical school provides educational expertise and clinical services to the patients of the VCU Medical Center.
 The medical center offers comprehensive contemporary medical services, including the region's Level 1 Trauma Center, a Level 3 Neonatal Intensive-Care Unit, a translational research center, a comprehensive organ transplantation center, a research and rehabilitation center, a children's mental health facility, a burn care center, with a teaching hospital with 779 beds and 650 physicians.
 Virginia Commonwealth University Medical Center is one of 35 designated Ebola centers.
 VCU faculty staff the Hunter Holmes McGuire VA Medical Center and VCU faculty serve as national Veterans Administration directors for rehabilitation medicine, radiation oncology, primary care, and residency education.